 We have a visitor's lounge for your family to sit.
 We also have specific visiting hours.
 They are 11:00 a.m. to 9:00 p.m.
-There is a rest period in the Step Down Unit from 1:00 - 2:30 p.m. daily.

 Only two people may visit at one time.

 Please check with your nurse or dietician before anyone brings food in for you.
 You may have special diet needs after surgery which might restrict the food that you can eat.